Iqoqo/disco_blender/README.md

 ## Connect the Docker Image to Dis.co

-Please follow this tutorial to connect our image to your Dis.co account **(WARNING: THIS STEP IS A MUST TO GET THIS TUTORIAL WORKING)**
+Please follow this tutorial to connect our image to your Dis.co account **(WARNING: THIS STEP IS A MUST TO GET THIS TUTORIAL WORKING, AND THE DOCKER IMAGE HAS TO BE PUBLIC)**

 https://docs.dis.co/integrations/custom-docker-images